-The term 'Deflationary Bias' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Deflationary Bias' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Deflationary Bias refers to a government approach to managing inflation versus deflation.
 Inflation means that prices are rising, whereas deflation signifies that the prices of goods and services are decreasing.
 It is helpful to consider a real example of these two opposing concepts in order to understand them and the problems deflation can quickly cause.